 5 things that private sector contractors can do to prepare for IR35

-The government has expressed their view that it is unfair for a self-employed person to be paying less tax and National Insurance than a permanent employee who earns the same.
+The government has expressed their view that it is unfair for a self-employed person to be paying less tax and National Insurance than a permanent employee who earns the same, hence the introduction of off-payroll reform.

-Here are 5 things that you can consider to prepare:
+Here are 5 options that you can consider to prepare for private sector IR35 reform:

 Don’t assume you will pass the IR35 test.
 Take the test yourself beforehand and be sure of your status in the eyes of the HMRC before you submit an official test at your clients.
 From the result you can consult financial and legal advice with a more informed point of view.